sashakatne/Team3_AsyncFIFO_S24_ECE593/README.md

   - async_fifo_coverage_sv_unit

 ## Coverage Report and Waveform
 Below are the coverage report and waveform images from the Post_M5 folder.
 Thorough testing of the AFIFO was done with extensive constrained randomization to achieve 100% code coverage.
-The stretch goal of 100% functional coverage was also achieved with different testcases to exercise and verify different functional features of the AFIFO like full and empty flag generation, half full and half empty flag generation and checking logic, etc:
+The stretch goal of 100% functional coverage was also achieved with different testcases to exercise and verify different functional features of the AFIFO like full and empty flag generation, half full and half empty flag generation and checking logic, etc. In addition, assertions were added to check the validity of flag generation, data integrity, etc.:

-### Coverage Report
+### Coverage Report with Assertions-based verification!
 ![Coverage Report](Post_M5/docs/coverage_summary.png)

 ### Example Simulation Waveform